Qumulo/docs/_includes/content-reuse/cnq-guide-gcp/deployment-agnostic-monitor-provisioner-status.md

-You can monitor the Provisioner from the GCP Console (in your project, click **Compute Engine &gt; VM Instances**) or by using the `gcloud` CLI.
+You can monitor the Provisioner from the GCP Console or by using the `gcloud` CLI.

+#### To Monitor the Provisioner's Status by Using the GCP Console

+1. Log in to the GCP Console.

+1. In your project, click **Compute Engine &gt; VM Instances**.

+1. {{site.cnq.monitorGCPProvisionerShutdown}}

    The Provisioner stores all necessary state information in a Firestore database and shuts down automatically when it completes its tasks.

+#### To Monitor the Provisioner's Status by using the gcloud CLI

 <ol>
   <li>